Browser extensions are big business in 2020

 I intend on expanding the microsite experimentalweb.net into a digital magazine to showcase new developments on the web and browser features.

-Authored by Thomas Wang who experiments on the web and occasionally has useful things to share. rss
+By Thomas Wang, who occasionally has useful things to share.